 - Personnel costs for the students while taking the training

 - IT costs (classroom setup hosting, etc.)

-There are numerous templates to calculate training program costs, such as the one from the ROI Institute.
+There are numerous templates to calculate training program costs, such as the Cost Estimating Summary from the ROI Institute Free Tools page.

 Calculating the benefit of a training program and translating it into monetary terms is more challenging.
 The challenges come from: